 Finish in 4 is UB’s commitment to your timely graduation.
 With the guidance of special advisors, you’ll create a personalized plan for finishing your four-year degree on time.
 If you fulfill all of your obligations but still can’t graduate in four years, UB will provide you with the opportunity to complete the UB courses you need for your degree free of any tuition or comprehensive fee charges.

 Block registration groups students with similar academic interests in the same courses.
 This will help you get to know other UB freshmen who share your pursuits.

-Most freshmen enter UB without knowing what to major in, and that’s okay!
+Most freshmen enter UB without knowing what to major in, and that’s OK!
 Your first two years of university study are all about exploration and mastery of basic skills.
 When you register for classes at orientation, you’ll be asked to state your intended major, but that doesn’t mean you’re locked in; you are being asked to focus on your current interest.
-This helps the university to better plan course availability; it will also help you and your advisor make appropriate fall semester course selections.
+This helps the university better plan course availability; it will also help you and your advisor make appropriate fall semester course selections.

 Last updated: November 21, 2013 11:46 am EST